-While Behind Closed Doors expresses Ian's interest in life inside the home, he also has lots to say about home on a more societal level.
+While Behind Closed Doors expresses Berry's interest in life inside the home, he also has lots to say about home on a more societal level.
 Which is why he produced a companion exhibition: My Beautiful Launderette.

-As a newly arrived resident of London (he has been based in Sweden for many years and last year was based in Amsterdam), Ian is well aware of the crippling cost of living in the city.
+As a newly arrived resident of London (he has been based in Sweden for many years and last year was in Amsterdam), Ian Berry is well aware of the crippling cost of living in the city.
 And he’s observed the effect this is having on communities.

 “Creative people and artists have helped to make London what it is.
 People want to come here because of that energy.
 Now, it’s going away,” he says.
 While searching around for an emblem of disappearing community, Ian settled on the launderette.
 “They’ve been places where people could meet and talk and get to know each other.
 Now, they are disappearing.
 I wanted to capture that.
 They can also be beautiful in their own way, which helps.”

 Ian’s portraits of launderettes in Bow, Poplar, Holloway Road and Ladbroke Grove are beautifully wistful.
 They also reveal the best of his astonishing technique.
 Ian admits he relishes the challenge of emulating metallic surfaces in denim.
 Here, he excels himself.